Martín Pérez Guedes

-Martín Pérez Guedes (born 18 August 1991) is an Argentine professional footballer who plays as a left midfielder for Peruvian Liga 1 club Universitario de Deportes.
+Martín Pérez Guedes (born 18 August 1991) is an Argentine former professional footballer who last played as a left midfielder for Peruvian Liga 1 club Universitario de Deportes.

 Career

 Pérez Guedes played in the youth ranks of Huracán de Tres Arroyos, where he stood out from a young age.
 His professional career got underway in the Torneo Argentino A with Huracán in 2009, consolidating himself in the first team at 17 years of age.
 Pérez Guedes scored four goals in his debut season, which were the first of twelve goals in eighty-three appearances over two seasons for the club.
 In June 2011, he joined Olimpo of the Argentine Primera División.
 Pérez Guedes made his first division debut with Olimpo on 10 September during a 1–0 loss to Racing Club.